Educational Articles: Arch Area

 Posted By Marty Hughes, DC

 Can applying heat to the plantar fascia (in combination with proper footwear and Correct Toes), facilitate healing of plantar fasciosis?
 And since plantar fasciosis is due to insufficient bloodflow, does this mean that icing the plantar fascia should be avoided?
 Dr. Ray McClanahan, a sports podiatrist at Northwest Foot and Ankle and the inventor of Correct Toes, tackles these questions in this short yet informative video.
-Learn...
+Learn more about hot...
 Read more

 How to Strengthen Intrinsic Foot Muscles